Achaaab/AlphaBeta/README.md

 # AlphaBeta
-a quick and dirty Alpha-Bet√¢ framework
+a quick and dirty Alpha-BÍta framework